 After his untimely death in 2000, Ambassador Alfred Cahen was succeeded as President of CERIS by Mr. Georges Delcoigne (2000-2016), who had been a senior international civil servant of the International Atomic Agency (IAEA) in Vienna.
-Georges Delcoigne came from a well-connected Brussels family.
-The international DNA of CERIS as well as the strong link with Brussels were thus preserved.
+Georges Delcoigne came from a well-connected Brussels family. indeed, his namesake Georges Delcoigne, the famous “Art Nouveau” architect, was his great grandfather and Victor Horta’s best friend.
 Since 2016, the function of President of CERIS has been split in an executive role (General Assembly, Board) and an academic/scientific function.

 Over its 35 year history, CERIS and its successive presidents have evolved in parallel with the general transformation of the political and diplomatic events in the world.
 Whereas Ambassador Cahen’s presidency was very much influenced by the Cold War – as a matter of course in its East-West dimension, but also as far as Central Africa was concerned – the Presidents who served after him, were very much part of a multi-dimensional post-Cold War world.
 Ambassador De Bock was an actor and theoretician of that society.
 He witnessed from close by the implosion and falling apart of the Soviet Union (1985-1991) and in 1997 an event that has had a far reaching consequences for the world: the chess victory in a 6 games match by “Deep Blue”, the Artificial Intelligence chess program over Gary Kasparov, the world champion.
 CERIS’s programs are in the first place geared towards strategic concepts and a geo-economic and a geopolitical explanations of our contemporary world, but also towards deep long-term tendencies and the influence of new technological evolutions on International Relations, the economy and development.